 Community College Supply-Exhibit 2 shows the three-year average number of awards conferred by community colleges in the related TOP codes: Emergency Medical Services (1250.00) and Paramedic (1251.00).
-The colleges with the most completions in the region are: Saddleback, El Camino, Citrus, and Mt San Antonio.
-Over the past 12 months, there were no other related program recommendation requests from regional community colleges.
+The colleges with the most completions in the region are Saddleback, El Camino, Citrus, and Mt.
+San Antonio.
+Over the past 12 months, there was one other related program recommendation request from a regional community college.